Vegan Sushi Bake (Gluten-Free Rice Casserole)

 Ingredient Substitutions

-- Sushi Rice: If you don’t plan to decorate the top like I did, then you can use brown sushi rice.
+- Sushi Rice: If you don’t plan to decorate the top like I did, then you can use brown sushi rice to make a vegan brown rice casserole.
 But if you plan to decorate it, I recommend white sushi rice.
 I’ve also made this with jade bamboo rice which is another short grain sticky rice.

 - Sushi Vinegar: Sushi vinegar is just seasoned rice vinegar.
 If you’re a strict vegan or making this for a strict vegan, buy organic or vegan sushi vinegar to make sure it uses sugar that’s processed using vegan methods.
 I buy the organic 365 brand from Whole Foods because it’s the cheapest.
 If you can’t find seasoned rice vinegar, it’s easy to make your own.
 Combine ¼ cup rice vinegar, 1 tablespoon of vegan, raw, or organic sugar, and 1 teaspoon of salt either in a saucepan on the stove or in the microwave.
 Heat and stir to dissolve the salt and sugar.
 This can take 15 seconds in the microwave or 5 minutes on the stove.
 If you don’t want to buy rice vinegar because you don’t think you’ll use it again, try making it with apple cider vinegar.